emmacodeswell/sound-board/README.md

 # Custom Meme Soundboard
-My personal collection of the finest meme sounds available on the internet. ( ͡° ͜ʖ ͡°) Enjoy.
+A curated collection of my favourite meme sounds on the internet.
+It will grow.
+( ͡° ͜ʖ ͡°) Pls enjoy.

 - Fonts are from Google Fonts
 - This project uses Firebase integration